 A one-class lever pivots around a fulcrum to provide substantial force.
 The ground becomes the bollard’s fulcrum once you sink the post into the substrate.
 If a vehicle or other force impacts the bollard, the post pivots around the lip of the ground.
 Then the bollard pushes back against the concrete and earth, lifting in the alternate direction.
 However, if seeded deep enough into the ground, the bollard could remain unmoved despite the impact.

-Types of Bollards
+What Are the Types of Bollards for Vehicle Impact?

 Not all bollards are made the same way.
 We offer several types of bollards, each with unique methods and applications.
-Every bollard type is constructed with a specific purpose in mind, such as fixed, transportable or collapsible configurations.
+Every bollard option is constructed with a specific purpose in mind, such as fixed, transportable or collapsible configurations.

 Similarly, you can easily fold and move collapsible bollards to restrict or allow the flow of vehicle or pedestrian traffic in certain areas.
 Transportable and collapsed bollards don’t require permanent installation, so you can easily move them from place to place for your traffic deliniation applications.